georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

 Civil annulments or divorces are legal processes by which couples can dissolve their marriages in the Georgia Superior Courts.
-Both methods terminate a marriage but while a divorce ends a valid marriage, an annulment declares a marital union void, like it was never formed.
-In Georgia, the process for divorce and annulment, including pleading, service, and court procedure is the same.
-However, before any court of law can issue an order granting a divorce or annulment, certain legal grounds must be met.
+Both methods terminate a marriage, but while a divorce ends a valid marriage, an annulment declares a marital union void, as if it had never been formed.
+In Georgia, the process for divorce and annulment, including pleading, service, and court procedure, is the same.
+However, specific legal grounds should be met before any court of law can issue an order granting a divorce or annulment.
 These grounds present the key difference between these processes.
-Because while anyone can easily obtain a divorce decree by stating an adequate reason, annulments in Georgia are rarely granted and only in specific situations upon showing considerable proof.
+While anyone may easily obtain a divorce decree by stating an adequate reason, annulments in Georgia are rarely granted and only in specific situations upon showing considerable proof.

 What is a Georgia Divorce Decree?

-A Georgia divorce decree, also known as a final judgment, is a court document that contains the terms of a divorce and responsibilities of divorcees thereof, including spousal support, child custody, child support, property division, visitation, and debt allocation.
-Typically, a divorce decree does not take effect until it has been signed by a judge and the original document filed with a Clerk of Superior Court in the county of divorce.
-In general, divorce records are maintained by the offices of these clerks, and while in some U.S. States only the spouses involved, their lawyers, or the judge have access, these documents are open to the public in Georgia.
+A Georgia divorce decree, also known as a final judgment, is a court document that contains the divorce terms and responsibilities of divorcees, including spousal support, child custody, child support, property division, visitation, and debt allocation.
+Typically, a divorce decree does not take effect until it has been signed by a judge and the original document filed with the Clerk of Superior Court in the divorce county.
+In general, divorce records are maintained by the offices of these clerks.
+While in some U.S. States only the spouses involved, their lawyers, or the judge have access, these documents are open to the public in Georgia.

 What is an Annulment in Georgia?